Turn an evaluated LLM change into an immutable release bundle, promote it through measured traffic, and roll back without losing lineage.

 31print(f"candidate_registered={candidate_id in registry._bundles}")1registered=2

-supported_evidence_f1 measures whether supported delivery claims are served correctly.unsupported_serve_count must remain zero in the frozen high-risk suite.p95_latency_ms prevents a behaviorally acceptable gate from breaking the response budget.
+supported_evidence_f1 measures whether supported incident claims are served correctly.unsupported_serve_count must remain zero in the frozen high-risk suite.p95_latency_ms (p95 latency) prevents a behaviorally acceptable gate from breaking the response budget.evaluation_report preserves the report artifact a reviewer or incident responder can inspect later.

 1@dataclass(frozen=True)